• Skip to primary navigation

 • Use a rubber spatula to scrape the sides and bottom of the bowl during the process to make sure everything is mixed in.

-two images showing unbaked cakes and baked cakes
+collage showing unbaked cakes and baked cakes

 • Divide the cake batter among the three prepared pans.

 • Bake at 350 for 25 -30 minutes or until a toothpick inserted in the center comes out clean.
-Let the cakes sit in the pans for 5 minutes and then remove from the pans and transfer to a wire rack to cool.
+Let the cakes sit in the pans for 5 minutes and then remove them from the pans and transfer to a wire rack to cool.

 *Allow layers to cool completely before assembly and frosting.